konradjk/exac_browser/README.md

 You could do this in the background if you want or set up some startup service, but I think it's easier just to open a tab you can monitor.

-Finally, create a python virtual environment where the browser will live:
+Finally, if you have virtualenv installed, you may want to create a python virtual environment where the browser will live:

     mkdir exac_env
     virtualenv exac_env